 Clicking the Delete button at the bottom of Modify Structure removes any selected atoms and bonds.
 See also command: delete, menu: Actions...
 Delete

 The Adjust Bonds section of Build Structure allows adding and deleting covalent bonds.
 A bond can also be deleted using its selection context menu.
-See also: bond, delete
+See also: bond, combine, delete

 Approximate covalent bond radii are used to guess the connectivity of untemplated residues (when not specified in the input structure file) and to generate crude bond lengths for building atomic structures.